 If you are a small business owner in the UK looking for a website, the range of prices you will see is bewildering.
 Some people will quote you £50.
 Others will quote you £15,000.
 Both are technically telling the truth, and both are potentially a waste of your money.

 This guide breaks down what a website actually costs in the UK in 2026, with no sales pitch attached.
+Whether you are a sole trader who needs a simple one page site or a growing company that needs something more substantial, we cover every option from DIY builders through to full service agencies.

 A basic professional website for a small business costs between £300 and £2,000.
 Most small businesses will pay around £500 to £1,000 for something clean, professional, and effective.